Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Display slide 7 and inform students they will be using an online math manipulative to answer questions about the given polynomials.
-Have students navigate to k20.ou.edu/algebratiles to access the Mathsbot dienes blocks, also known as base-ten blocks.
-Follow the steps itemized below:
+Display slide 7 and inform students they will be using online math manipulatives to answer questions about the given polynomials.
+Have students navigate to k20.ou.edu/AlgebraTiles to access the Mathsbot dienes blocks, also known as base-ten blocks.
+Tell students that they will be using this resource to represent the terms of their polynomial expressions.

-7. Advise them that the blocks on the screen are very large and can be made smaller by using the “negative magnifying glass” in the top right corner of their screen.
+• Advise them that the blocks on the screen are very large and can be made smaller by using the “Zoom out” button (which looks like a magnifying glass with a negative symbol) in the top-right corner of the toolbar.

 Consider modeling these steps for the class and have the students mimic at the same time.
 Note that this modeling will give students the opportunity to practice using the tool they will use for the activity.

-Display slide 8 and introduce the Try It, Talk It, Color It, Check It instructional strategy.
-Let students know that as they work on the problem, they will first try it on their own, discuss it with a partner, and then choose a colored cup to represent their confidence in efficiently summarizing how many blocks of each kind they have all together.
-They will have three colored cups.
-Tell the students that the colors represent the following confidence levels:
+Display slide 9 and introduce the Try It, Talk It, Color It, Check It strategy.
+Let students know that as they work on the problem, they will first try it on their own, then discuss it with a partner, and then choose a colored cup to represent their confidence in efficiently summarizing how many blocks of each kind they have all together.
+Explain to students that they will have three colored cups that represent the following confidence levels:

 • Green: They can summarize their thought processes.